delphidabbler/pashi/Docs/GUI/ReadMe.txt

 Source Code
 ________________________________________________________________________________

-Source code for much of PasHGUI is available.
+Source code for much of PasHiGUI is available.
 Source code is licensed under the Mozilla Public License v1.1 and other open source license.